MusEl-ConsAq/GRDM-CODM05_II-COME04/docs/sezioni/02-SEZIONE.md

 4. Uso del nastro solo per registrare e distribuire i risultati

-Ma la svolta cruciale avvenne quando alcuni compositori — Cage in primis — "**abbandonarono il nastro magnetico come premessa musicale** ed esplorarono l'uso di dispositivi elettronici, separatamente e in congiunzione con strumenti acustici, come componente per la performance dal vivo"[@mumma1975, 292].
+Ma la svolta cruciale avvenne quando alcuni compositori — Cage in primis:

+> "More significant, some composers **discarded the tape medium as a musical premise** and explored the use of electronic devices, separately and in conjunction with acoustic instruments, as a component for live performance."[@mumma1975, 292]

 Questa transizione — dal nastro come medium compositivo primario all'elettronica come strumento performativo — segnerà la nascita del live electronics come prassi distinta.
 Gli anni dal 1960 in avanti vedranno "la performance dal vivo con suoni amplificati di piccola entità, aiutata dallo sviluppo di nuovo equipment elettronico per la performance dal vivo, diventare un'attività importante"[@mumma1975, 297].
 Gradualmente, questa prassi "attirò l'attenzione di molti che, filosoficamente impegnati con il medium del nastro, avevano precedentemente liquidato il live electronics come un'impresa indegna"[@mumma1975, 297].

+> "Live performance with amplified small sounds aided by the development of new live-performance electronic equipment, became an important activity during the '60s."[@mumma1975, 297]

+Gradualmente, questa prassi:

+> "attracted the attention of many who, philosophically committed to the tape medium, had previously dismissed live-performance electronic music as an unworthy endeavor."[@mumma1975, 297]

 ### Dal prepared piano ai microsounds amplificati: la traiettoria di Cage (1942-1960)

 *Cartridge Music* non rappresenta un improvviso cambio di rotta nel percorso compositivo di Cage, ma piuttosto il **culmine di un processo di ricerca durato almeno due decenni**.

-Dopo otto anni di lavoro innovativo con il prepared piano (1942-1951)[@mumma1975, 293], Cage riprende a comporre per mezzi elettronici dal vivo con *Imaginary Landscape No. 4* (1951) per dodici radio con ventiquattro esecutori[@mumma1975, 293].
-Quest'opera, insieme a *Radio Music* (1952), *Speech* (1955) e *Music Walk* (1958), esplora il ricevitore radio come strumento performativo dal vivo[@mumma1975, 293].

-Un passaggio cruciale avviene alla fine degli anni '50.
-Dopo aver utilizzato microfoni a contatto in *Imaginary Landscape No. 1* (1939), Cage non torna a questa tecnica fino a *Winter Music* e *Variations II*[@mumma1975, 293]. **David Tudor svilupperà entrambe come opere per pianoforte amplificato**: in *Winter Music* la parte pianistica viene eseguita dalla tastiera e resa "ultra-loud"; in *Variations II* i microfoni a contatto sollevano i microsounds dall'interno del pianoforte fino a renderli udibili in concerto[@mumma1975, 293].
+Come nota Mumma:

+> "Following eight years of innovative work with the 'prepared piano,' Cage resumed composition for live-electronic means with *Imaginary Landscape No. 4* (1951) for twelve radios with twenty-four performers."[@mumma1975, 293]

+Quest'opera:

+> "with *Radio Music* (1952), *Speech* (1955), and *Music Walk* (1958), explored the radio receiver as a live-performance instrument."[@mumma1975, 293]

+Un passaggio cruciale avviene alla fine degli anni '50:

+> "Following his use of contact microphones in *Imaginary Landscape No. 1* (1939), Cage did not return to their use until his *Winter Music* and *Variations II*."[@mumma1975, 293]

+**David Tudor svilupperà entrambe come opere per pianoforte amplificato**:

+> "For *Winter Music* the piano part was performed from the keyboard and made ultra-loud; for *Variations II* contact microphones raised the micro-sounds from inside the piano to concert audibility."[@mumma1975, 293]

-Nel 1960, questa ricerca culmina in due opere fondamentali: *Music for Amplified Toy Pianos*, che utilizza microfoni a contatto, e *Cartridge Music*, che impiega cartucce da giradischi[@mumma1975, 293].
+Nel 1960, questa ricerca culmina in due opere fondamentali:

+> "In 1960 Cage composed his *Music for Amplified Toy Pianos*, which used contact microphones, and **the classic *Cartridge Music***, which used phonograph cartridges."[@mumma1975, 293]

 Come osserva Mumma:

-> "Queste quattro opere di Cage furono eseguite ampiamente, in particolare da David Tudor e dal compositore stesso, e furono un **considerevole stimolo alla sperimentazione nel live-electronic music**."[@mumma1975, 293-294]
+> "These four Cage works were performed widely, particularly by David Tudor and the composer, and were a **considerable stimulus to experimentation in live-electronic music**."[@mumma1975, 293-294]

 ### Il ruolo di David Tudor come catalizzatore

 Il contributo di Tudor a questo processo fu determinante.
-Come nota Mumma, "alla fine degli anni '50 Cage aveva incaricato Tudor di cercare una varietà di trasduttori elettronici, che stavano diventando comuni nello sviluppo della **tecnologia a transistor a stato solido**"[@mumma1975, 293].
-Questi trasduttori divennero parte dell'"ensemble" strumentale per *Cartridge Music*[@mumma1975, 293].

-Lavorare con Cage fornì "una fonte primaria per l'evoluzione di Tudor da pianista-interprete a compositore con live electronics"[@mumma1975, 293].
-Tudor sviluppò le proprie procedure tecniche per *Variations II* di Cage, che estesero quelle di *Cartridge Music* "esaltando le complesse risonanze acustiche interne del pianoforte"[@mumma1975, 293].
-Tudor eseguì spesso *Variations II* come assolo per pianoforte con live electronics, in particolare all'ONCE Festival del 1965[@mumma1975, 293].
+Come nota Mumma:

+> "By the late 1950s Cage had Tudor searching for a variety of electronic transducers, which were then becoming commonplace in the development of **solid-state transistor technology**.
+These transducers became part of the instrumental 'ensemble' for Cage's iconic *Cartridge Music* of 1960."[@mumma1975, 293]

+Lavorare con Cage fornì "an early wellspring for Tudor's own evolution from pianist-performer to composer with live electronics"[@mumma1975, 293].
+Tudor sviluppò le proprie procedure tecniche:

+> "Tudor developed his own technical procedures for Cage's *Variations II*, which extended those of *Cartridge Music* by enhancing the complex internal acoustical resonances of the piano.
+Tudor often performed *Variations II* as a solo for piano with live electronics, notably at the 1965 ONCE Festival."[@mumma1975, 293]

 ## Cartridge Music e Mikrophonie I: opere apripista